tsedio/tsed/docs/tutorials/aws.md

 You need to create three files:

- - One for the serverLoader configuration,
+ - One for the `ServerLoader` configuration
- - One for aws, named lambda.ts (or .js),
+ - One for aws, named lambda.js (the entry point on AWS Lambda, that contains the function handler)
- - One for the development, named local.ts (or other name).
+ - One for the local development, for example "local.js" (that you can use to run the app locally with `node local.js`)

 ```typescript
 // server.js